-An inter-structural intertwinement between societal relations of radically different inner nature is called social "enkapsis" in the Philosophy of the Cosmonomic Idea.
+An inter-structural intertwinement between societal relations of radically different inner nature is called "enkapsis" 16 in the Philosophy of the Cosmonomic Idea.

-This enkapsis should not be confused with the relation of

-a social whole and its parts, as is present for instance in the case of the State of the Netherlands with its subdivisions into provinces and municipalities.
-The part-whole relation can only occur within the internal sphere of one and the same typical structural whole, and is determined by the latter's intrinsic structural principle.
+Enkapsis should not be confused with the relation of a social whole and its parts, as is present for instance in the case of the State of the Netherlands with its subdivisions into provinces and municipalities.
+The part-whole relation can only occur within the internal sphere of one and the same typical structural whole, and is determined by the Latter's intrinsic structural principle.
 Accordingly, in a differentiated society, the natural communities of marriage and family, a church-denomination, an economic enterprise, a university or a labour union, can never be part of the state, although they are established within its territory.
 Their typical inner structural principle is simply radically different from that of the state.
-Their interrelation with the latter is rather that of a territorial enkapsis - an enkapsis that only concerns the external relations between them and the body politic, but which cannot encompass their inner communal sphere determined by their internal structural principle.
+Their interrelation with the latter is rather that of a territorial enkapsis -- an enkapsis that only concerns the external relations between them and the state, but which cannot encompass their inner communal sphere determined by their internal structural principle.
 This holds even when the enkapsis takes on a very closely bound character, so that we could speak of a "union" between political and non-political relationships.
-In this way enkaptic structures originate such as a state-church or a church-state, a state-university, a state-industry, a partystate, clerical political parties, church marriage, civil marriage etc. The particular "variability-types" that state, church, university, political party, marriage, etc., display in such cases are not due to the intrinsic structural principles of these communities but to the variable social forms in which they are actualized.
+In this way enkaptic structures originate such as a state-church or a church-state, a state-university, state-industry, a partisanstate, etc. The particular "variability-types" that state, church, university, etc., display in such cases are not due to the intrinsic structural principles of these societal relationships but to the variable social forms in which they are actualized.